apostrophecms/ai-helper/README.md

   '@apostrophecms/ai-helper': {
     // Optional: specify a particular GPT model name.
     // This is the default:
-    textModel: 'gpt-4o',
+    textModel: 'gpt-5.1',
-    // Optional: specify a particular Dall-E image
+    // Optional: specify a particular image generation model.
-    // generation model name.
-This is the default.
+    // This is the default:
-    // Note: dall-e-3 currently lacks features needed
-    // by this module
-    imageModel: 'dall-e-2',
+    imageModel: 'gpt-image-1-mini',
     // Optional: override the maximum number of tokens,
     // up to GPT's limit for the model.
 This is the default:
     textMaxTokens: 1000